Thoughtful, Compassionate Counselling—At Your Pace.

 “Musings…”

-Are they asking to be heard?
+You might wonder if they are asking to be heard.

 🐚 Welcome — I’m Janet.

-Registered Clinical Counsellor | Canadian Certified Counsellor | Soulful Guide
+Registered Clinical Counsellor | Soulful Guide

 Since I was a child, I’ve carried a quiet sensitivity — a way of feeling deeply into the emotional landscapes of those around me.
 It’s as though I was born with an invisible thread that gently tugs at the hearts of others, inviting me to notice, to attune, to understand.